Why a virtual HSM may be the solution you need for your next vehicle architecture

 In addition, moving to a TEE-based virtual HSM solution reduces the number of physical parts that need to be included in hardware designs.
 This can also lead to cost savings for the hardware bill of materials.

 By using a TEE based virtual HSM, existing software interfaces and APIs can be reused (always a big positive) but the same HSM code can be deployed in many domains within the vehicle such as the IVI, Network Gateway, ADAS systems etc.

 With modern vehicles having 100s millions of lines of code the reuse of trusted code will become an important part of the software architecture strategy both reducing project risk, development time and enhancing overall manageability of the software environment.

 Perhaps one of the most important benefits is the ability to securely update, over the air, a TEE and its related Trusted Applications.
-Traditionally HSMs can only be updated by an authorised service centre or on the production line due to the connect them to specific management and update tools.
+Traditional HSMs can only be updated by an authorised service center or on the production line due to the need to connect them to specific management and update tools.

 Reduced lifetime support and maintenance costs

 Linked to the point above, the ability to reduce or remove the need to recall a vehicle can provide significant cost savings to an OEM.
 While, as previously highlighted, there can be cost savings from the reduction in hardware costs the real benefits are removing the costs of recalls.
 The potential inconvenience for vehicle owners and the related disruption that recalls can have for ongoing development / manufacturing activities can be significant.